benporter/RShinyMandela/README.md

 =================================================================

+Implementation Notes:

-Shiny Server expects server.R and ui.R to be in ~/ShinyApps/mandela
+Shiny Server expects the server.R and ui.R files to be in ~/ShinyApps/mandela

 The server.R and ui.R code expect a series of directories with the .txt file of the individual speech.
 For example, the "We Defy.txt" file should be located at: ~/ShinyApps/mandela/1952/We Defy.txt